Hyundai H350: Overview

+The vehicle was first introduced at the 2014 Hanover Motor Show.

 The H350 is sold with both cargo and passenger configurations with 3 body types.
 The high-strength steels make up a majority of the van's construction.
 The powertrain comes with two separate tunes on the same 2.5-liter turbo-diesel engine.
 The more powerful of the two produces 167 horsepower and 311 pound-feet of torque.
 The turbo-diesel is mated to a six-speed manual transmission that powers the rear wheels.

 For the passenger configurations, it can seat up to 14-17 passengers and for cargo versions, the front cabin can seat up to 3 people.
 The van comes with safety features such as an airbag for both driver and front passenger.
 The 4.2-inch TFT display shows the vehicle stats while high-strength steel passenger compartment ensures rear occupant's safety.
 The vehicle also comes with electronic stability control which keeps the van away from losing control at any speeds.

 The H350 is manufactured complete knock down form by Hyundai and assembled by Jeonju plant in South Korea, Global Motors Industrie in Algeria and by Karsan company in Turkey.
 It is also assembled in Vietnam by Hyundai Thanh Cong and by HARI from 2017 until 2022 in the Philippines.

 The name H350 refers to the gross vehicle weight rating of the vehicle, 3,500 kg.